Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Gender Bias

 The reader may wish to compare~\autoref{tab:pairwise_gender_temp1_position} with~\autoref{tab:pairwise-all_resumes_temp_1}, which gives the corresponding results for same-gender comparisons.
 On aggregate, GPT-4o-mini, Claude 3 Haiku and Llama 3 8B chose the candidate in the dominant position 93.6\%, 87.6\% and 89.2\% of the time respectively, in same-gender comparisons, compared to 92.8\%, 84.3\% and 86.5\% in cross-gender comparisons.
-We note that the name bias may play a role in these results; we do not attempt to disentangle the name and gender biases. \autoref{tab:gender_diff_summary} breaks down the results further, reporting the proportion of times the first position was chosen when the female/male candidate was presented first.
-Across all models and tiers, the first position was selected more often when the female candidate was presented first (except for one case, when the candidate in the first position was never selected).
+We note that the name bias may play a role in these results; we do not attempt to disentangle the name and gender biases here. \autoref{tab:gender_diff_summary} breaks down the results further, reporting the proportion of times the first position was chosen when the female/male candidate was presented first.
+Across all models and tiers, the first position was selected more often when the female candidate was presented first (except for one case, when the candidate in the first position was never selected). ~\autoref{fig:pointy} visually compares the results in ~\autoref{tab:pairwise_gender_temp1_position},~\autoref{tab:pairwise-all_resumes_temp_1} and~\autoref{tab:gender_diff_summary}, by plotting the proportion of times the first resume was presented in 1) same-gender comparisons, 2) cross-gender comparisons, 3) cross-gender comparisons when the female candidate was presented first, and 4) cross-gender comparisons when the male candidate was presented first.

 \autoref{fig:gender_temp_0_all} and \autoref{fig:gender_temp_1_all} show the proportion of times each position was chosen, broken down by gender, at \(T=0\) and \(T=1\) respectively.

 \ignore{

 }